chrisamaphone/lf-class/docs/index.md

 ### How do I sign up?

-The Jan--Feb iteration is already underway and closed to new registrations.
+The Jan-Feb 2024 iteration is finished.
-However, if it is successful, there may be future such classes.
+However, there may be future iterations and/or related classes of a similar nature.
 To be notified, sign up for [the mailing list](https://gaggle.email/join/cm-special-topics@gaggle.email).